Eothaun/DOTS-Playground/docs/content/posts/HowtofindDOTSpackageinformation.md

 +++
-title= "How to find more information about the DOTS packages? " author= ["Simon"] tags=[ "dots","ecs","csharp","beginner"] categories=["dots","ecs","unity"]
+title= "How to find more information about a DOTS packages? " author= ["Simon"] tags=[ "dots","ecs","csharp","beginner"] categories=["dots","ecs","unity"]